microsoft/TemplateStudio/README.md

 ### **Features**

 Specify which capabilities you want to use in your app, and we'll build out the framework for the features into your app, tagging `TODO` items.
-Here you can add features that enables your app to interact with storage, notifications, layout themming, etc.
+Here you can add features that enable your app to interact with storage, notifications, layout theming, etc.

 ### **Services**